sankaire/kerenketepela.com/src/posts/let-the-rants-begin.md

 ### Why did I create my own bloging thing?

 Well there's alot of blogging plartforms out there.
-I created mine because I wanted to be cool like [This guy](https://twitter.com/the_kibuika) 😎 dry jokes, but fo real here are the reasons
+I created mine because I wanted to be cool like [This guy](https://twitter.com/the_kibuika) 😎, but fo real here are the reasons

 - Post what I want.
 - brand my self.